dart-archive/googleapis_auth/README.md

 For some APIs the use of a service account also requires to impersonate a user.
-To support that the `ServiceAccountCredentials` constructors have an optional argument `user` to specify the user to impersonate.
+To support that the `ServiceAccountCredentials` constructors have an optional argument `impersonatedUser` to specify the user to impersonate.

 One example of this are the Google Apps APIs.
 See [Perform Google Apps Domain-Wide Delegation of Authority]